 The A-Z of furniture: Terminology to know when buying at auction

-From applique and back splats to veneering and wingbacks, an essential glossary of furniture terms — with examples from our Interiors and Living with Art auctions worldwide
+From applique and back splats to veneering and wingbacks, an essential glossary of furniture terms — with examples previously sold at Christie's

 A | B | C | D | E | F | G | H | I | J | K | L | M

 N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Abattant: A term used to describe a drop-down flap often seen in the French style of the secretary desk, secrétaire à abattant, concealing drawers and shelves within.

 Antique: A piece of furniture or object that is more than 100 years old.